Jacob-Lasky/ISeeTV/README.md

 ## Running the project manually
 This is the standard way to run the project.
 It will build the frontend and backend and start the containers.

-1. Run `docker compose up` to start the containers.
+1. Run `docker compose up --build` to start the containers.
 2. Open `http://localhost:1313` in your browser.

 ## Running the project in development mode
 This enables hot reloading on the frontend and backend.
 It is not recommended for production use.

-1. Run `docker compose -f docker-compose.dev.yml up` to start the containers.
+1. Run `docker compose -f docker-compose.dev.yml up --build` to start the containers.
 2. Open `http://localhost:1313` in your browser.

 ## FAQ | Development | Feature Requests:
 If you're thinking about contributing to this repo in any way, I want you to!
 I welcome all ideas, feedback, questions and PRs.
-I had never used React before starting this project and recognize how difficult it is to jump into something new.
+I had never used Vite/Vue/Typescript before starting this project and recognize how difficult it is to jump into something new.
 I want us all to support each other as we build cool things together.
 - General Development Guidelines
   - Ask tons of questions
   - Keep code tested